joby-lol/smol-pow/README.md

 ## Requirements

-Fully tested on PHP 8.3+, static analysis for PHP 8.1+.
+Fully test suite and max phpstan for PHP 8.3+.
 No external dependencies.

 ## License